bolt/docs/docs/extensions/custom-bootstrapping.md

 For even more flexibly you can create the application yourself, or pull it in from another bootstrap file you have.
-It’s important to note here that if you give us an application object we'll assume it is ready to go.
-This means you'll need to apply any path customizations yourself.
-See the next section for an example.
+It’s important to note here that if you give us an application _object_ we'll assume it is ready to go.
+This means you will need to apply any other customizations yourself.

 ```php
 <?php